-Think long term.
+Think long-term.
 Develop a campaign that will run for 12 months.
 The best way to do this is to set up a promotional calendar.
-A wall calendar on which you mark school holidays, public holidays, Easter, Christmas, the start of all the seasons, local fetes etc. It becomes the event calendar that will open opportunities for you to run and/or sponsor events, have themed campaigns around your listings, open homes and buyer activities.
+A wall calendar on which you mark school holidays, public holidays, Easter, Christmas, the start of all the seasons, local fetes, etc. It becomes the event calendar that will open opportunities for you to run and/or sponsor events, and have themed campaigns around your listings, open homes, and buyer activities.
 Don’t forget to include buyer and seller info nights.

 Remember, while you can’t do everything, you should certainly know what is happening in your patch so you can use that information in your blog and on your website.

 There are some thoughts that say a farm area should be no more than 200 houses but I prefer to say that you should know the numbers in your area before you decide on how many properties should be in your patch.
 If people in your area sell every 10 years then, in a patch of 200, there should be a total of 20 sales every year.
 If they turn over say every 5 years, then it will mean an average of 40 sales a year.
 Unless you can achieve a very high market share, you will not be able to make a living at that level.
 You do the sums and decide.
 Then focus on that area.
 They need to know you so well that you will ALWAYS be called in.

 Get the pipeline going.
 Leverage off every listing so that you get 2, 3, 4 or more extra listings off the back of your existing listings.
 Success breeds success.
 We have covered Mark Frater in Real Estate UNCUT and he has some great tips.